 It has a lightweight magnesium housing and curved edges to make this comfortable to use.
 If you need to cut through large volumes of wood, and fast, then you won’t find a better gas chainsaw for the money.
 It’s packed with advanced features that you can see below.

-OVERALL — Best Gas Chainsaw for Home Use
+OVERALL — Powerful Gas Chainsaw for Home Use

 Husqvarna 455 Rancher / 20″